 “If I cheated on my boyfriend in the past, several times, should I tell him now.
 It has been three years since I last cheated on him and well I did not sleep with the other guys.
 We are planning to get married soon but the remorse haunts me.
 As well, at one point in our relationship he decided to leave the past in the past and go forward.”

 This is a comment a reader just submitted and I thought it would be a great discussion to have on this blog.
-I’ve always said I am NOT A LICENSED THERAPIST- I’m just a girl who has been in the marriage trenches fro almost 15 years (This December 19, 2013) and am utterly fascinated by the ability to sustain monogamy.
+I’ve always said I am NOT A LICENSED THERAPIST- I’m just a girl who has been in the marriage trenches for 17 years and am utterly fascinated by the ability to sustain monogamy.
 I also created this blog as a space where we could all come together and hash out what was really going on behind the closed doors of a relationship with no sugar coating and brutal honesty- warts and all.

 So I’m putting it out there to you: If you cheat on your soon to be spouse, do you have to come clean?